View Document

 All Staff and Students

-(11) All staff and students are responsible for:
+(10) All staff and students are responsible for:

 1. Reporting all hazards and incidents in accordance with the Health and Safety Procedure - Hazard and Incident Reporting

-3. Following instructions and direction from incident controllers in the event of an emergency
+3. Following instructions and direction from incident controllers in the event of an emergency.

 Contractors

-(12) Contractors should refer to the Infrastructure and Operations contractor induction/guide which includes Handling Dangerous and Hazardous Substances procedure and other relevant documentation.
+(11) Contractors should refer to the Infrastructure and Operations contractor induction/guide which includes Handling Dangerous and Hazardous Substances procedure and other relevant documentation.

-(13) Where a contractor is independent of the Infrastructure and Operations induction and management process, the host will ensure the chemical management processes detailed in this Procedure are strictly adhered to.
+(12) Where a contractor is independent of the Infrastructure and Operations induction and management process, the host will ensure the chemical management processes detailed in this Procedure are strictly adhered to.

-Part B - Chemical Management Guidelines
+Part B - Chemical Management

 Chemical Risk Assessment

-(16) Where multiple chemicals are used, a process/task risk assessment will also be completed and included with the documentation.
-Copies of all risk assessments will be readily available and easily accessible by the users.
+(15) Where a chemical or multiple chemicals are used, a process/task risk assessment will also need to be completed and included with the documentation.

 Safety Data Sheet (SDS) and Database